TEAMMATES/gsoc-2018/Sun_Shengran/progress.md

 - [ ] Add UI tests for the recovery page

 Week 5 Plan:
+- [ ] Add some documentation for current Recycle Bin feature in instructors help page
 - [ ] Complete any work left from past weeks
 - [ ] Buffer time for review and iterations